ch4mpy/spring-addons/samples/tutorials/README.md

 - stateless session management
 - forced HTTPS if SSL enabled

-Going through this tutorial will help you understand what is auto-configured by `spring-security-oauth2-webmvc-addons` or `spring-security-oauth2-webflux-addons`.
+Going through this tutorial will help you understand what is auto-configured by `spring-addons-webmvc-jwt-resource-server` or `spring-addons-webflux-jwt-resource-server`.

 ### resource-server_with_oauthentication
 Same features as preceding with
-- **almost 0 Java configuration**: thanks to `spring-security-oauth2-webmvc-addons` (or `spring-security-oauth2-webflux-addons`) a lot is configurable from application properties
+- **almost 0 Java configuration**: thanks to `spring-addons-webmvc-jwt-resource-server` (or `spring-addons-webflux-jwt-resource-server`) a lot is configurable from application properties
 - `OAthentication<OpenidClaimSet>` with typesafe accessors to OpenID claims

 ### resource-server_with_specialized_oauthentication
 Builds on top of preceding, showing how to
 - extend `OAthentication<OpenidClaimSet>` implementation to add private claims of your own
-- tweek `spring-security-oauth2-webmvc-addons` auto-configuration
+- tweek `spring-addons-webmvc-jwt-resource-server` auto-configuration
 - enrich security SpEL